Undergraduate Professional Development

 CONNECT is a program of workshops and seminars in communication issues and skills for undergraduate engineering students.
 Traditionally, engineering emphasizes the mastery of content (accuracy, knowledge, grasp of detail) and intellectual process (scientific method, theory, analysis).
 Performance emphasizes human behavior in specific situations (vocal, physical, social, professional).
 CONNECT increases awareness of the behavioral elements of communication while the regular curriculum reinforces the importance of content and intellectual process.

 Core seminars and workshops are The Purpose and Ethics of Technical Communication and Communication Dynamics, which are delivered as part of ESC000 in synergy with EID 101, the first-semester design course.
-The focus is on team dynamics, with an emphasis on the interplay between effective communication and core values such as equity, diversity, inclusion, and respect.
-In future semesters, the Communication Exercises workshop provides participants with ways to enhance the vocal, gestural, spatial other aspects of their personal communication styles.
-Other topics that may be addressed are memo writing, speaking on short notice, interview skills, visual presentation, workplace communication, and projecting confidence.
+The focus is on team dynamics, with an emphasis on the interplay between effective communication and core values such as integrity, teamwork, diversity and inclusion, respect, and social impact.
+In future semesters, focused workshops enhance the vocal, physical, intercultural, storytelling, and other aspects of professional communication.
+Presentation coaching, observation, and critique, as well as in-class workshops, are provided to junior and senior courses.
 Facilitators are drawn from the performing arts, corporate training, and academia.

 CONNECT Facilitation Team